Are you looking for an insight about France from a tourist point of view? Then you really need to check out this

 The happiest place on Earth can also be found in Paris, and it is the only Disneyland in the country.
 Bring along the children or the whole family.
 Your money will never be wasted on this magical place.

 Disneyland map here:

 Located just outside of Paris, this palace has been home to three generation of Kings and Queens.
 All its visitors are in awe of the magnificent treasures hidden around every corner in this stately home.

 The Palace of Versailles map here:

 This cathedral is included in the UNESCO list due to its fine sculptures and outstanding 12th and 13th century stained glass windows.
 The Passion window and the Blue Virgin window are among the highlights of the cathedral.
 It is shown all over the world in the successful Notre-Dame de Paris movie (1956) which was about the timeless tale of the seductive gypsy Esmeralda and the tortured hunchback Quasimodo.

 Also known as Côte d'Azur, meaning “Coast of Blue,” is the Mediterranean coastline in the South East sector of France.

 Popular cities from this group are Cannes, Nice, Monaco, and Toulon.
 It is known to be a luxury travel destination for the rich and famous with its private beaches, prestige restaurants and hotels.

-Known as the Queen of the Riviera, some of the tourist attractions in this city are the Promenade des Anglais, with its glorious beach where people can stroll along the long walkway while appreciating the sea, stunning hotels, cafes and restaurants.
+Known as the Queen of the Riviera, some of the tourist attractions in this city are the Promenade des Anglais, with its glorious beach where people can stroll along the long walkway while appreciating the sea, stunning hotels, cafes, and restaurants.
 The Old Town of Nice in contrast to the residential side of Promenade des Anglais, has beautiful scenery and backdrops of Baroque churches and the Palais Lascaris.
 The Cours Saleya Market has restaurants that offer croissants and coffee in the morning and drinks at night.
-You will find the freshest of vegetables in the market itself.
+You will find the freshest of vegetables in this market.
 Musee d’Art Moderne et d’Art Contemporain (The Museum of Modern and Contemporary Art) - showcases the avant-garde French and American modern art movements.